9Kelochi/MoodFLOW/code_review_process.md

 ---
 ## Rotational Review Model
+- After submitting a PR, then request for a reviewer based on the established review rotation

 | Developer  | Reviewer(s) |
 | ------------- | ------------- |
 | Mohammad Kabir  | Addina Rahaman, Abdul Muswara  |